-Admission to the computer science or information systems programs takes place upon the completion of MATH 110 with a university GPA of 2.0 or higher.
+Admission to the computer science or information systems programs takes place upon the successful completion of the course MATH 110 with a grade of (C-).

 Transfer equivalencies from ABET accredited programs (http://abet.org) or equivalent will be considered.
-We also accept transfer from non-accredited programs for the courses that do not fall under the prefixes CSIS.
+We also accept transfer from non-accredited programs for the courses that do not fall under the prefix CSIS.